 This guide should help you decide if exporting posts is really what you want to do in the first place.
 And show you how to do it.

 The first gotcha to be aware of is that exporting posts is not the way to backup your WordPress site.
 There is a lot more to a site than the posts on it.
 So a proper backup must include all files that have been uploaded (images, logos, pdf’s, spreadsheets, documents).
 Plus it must include a complete copy of the database.
 And any customised themes or plugins.

-If a backup is what you really wanted, and you’re now a bit lost, then please contact us for WordPress technical support – we’ll be more than happy to help.
+If a backup is what you really wanted, and you’re now a bit lost, then please contact us for WordPress technical support – we’ll be more than happy to help (you can also try our WordPress beginner help articles).
 It’s easy to get this wrong, and an incomplete backup will be just as useless to you as having no backup at all.

 The WordPress Export Tool